 A last benefit to studying church history is that it keeps one balanced.
 One of the things that church history shows is a tendency to over-react and over-correct.
 The pendulum seems to constantly want to swing too far into being like the world or too far into separating oneself from the world.
 The church must always maintian the tension of living in the world but not becoming like it.
 A look at church history can help to keep the pendulum from swinging too far to either side.

 There are many other benefits to studying church history; the few outlined here serve to provide the student with a good starting point.
 There is a great value is looking at the lives of those who have gone before you and learning from their example.

 Can you think of any other benefits to studying Church History?

-Would you consider joining our support team as Annie and I serve in Brazil?
-God is doing some incredible things here and the future is bright for the Church in South America!
+Would you consider joining our support team as Annie and I serve the Lord in the US, South America, and India?
+God is doing some incredible things here and the future is bright for the Church all over the world!
 Just click here to join our team.
-Obrigado!
+Thanks so much!